 - All Key decisions are recorded in advance on the Council's Forward Plan and republished every month on the Council's web site. - Reports and minutes of meetings are also published on the Council's web site.
 This includes delegated decisions made by individual Cabinet Members and urgent decisions.
-Such delegated decisions are reported to the next formal meeting of the Cabinet - The comments of the Assistant Director Corporate Governance and Chief Finance Officer (where appropriate incorporating the Head of Procurement's comments) are required on all reports, including delegated decisions.
+Such delegated decisions are reported to the next formal meeting of the Cabinet - The comments of the Assistant Director Corporate Governance and Assistant Director Strategic Finance (where appropriate incorporating the Assistant Director Supply Chain's comments) are required on all reports, including delegated decisions.
 No decision requiring a report may be taken without the appropriate comments from these two Chief Officers.
-In addition each report must contain equalities comments to comply with the Council's obligations to have regard to equalities under the Equalities Act 2010. - There is an overview and scrutiny function.
+In addition each report must contain equalities comments to comply with the Council's obligations to have regard to equalities under the Equalities Act 2010.
+Finally the Council's report format was extensively revised in 2012 to ensure that Members making decisions are referred to all relevant information. - There is an overview and scrutiny function.
 Scrutiny's role in 'governance' is to ensure that the Council's (and local NHS bodies) decision-making is open, transparent and accountable.
 The Overview & Scrutiny Committee has four standing panels that support the work of the Cabinet and the Council as a whole, through oversight and scrutinising decisions made by the Cabinet.
 The Overview and Scrutiny Committee considers the Council's Forward Plan at each meeting and has call-in as a standing item on the agenda. - The Council has an active audit committee with clear terms of reference and annual work programme for audit, risk management and corporate governance. - Effective corporate complaints management and resolution systems are in place, which include the leisure partners.
-A Stage 3 protocol has been introduced, including a Member Panel, ensuring accountability at a political level.
-The complaints procedure now incorporates complaints received from the Council's ALMO, Hounslow Homes - A Risk Management Strategy is in place, with departmental risk registers in nearly all departments.
+A Stage 3 protocol is in operation, including a Member Panel, ensuring accountability at a political level.
+The complaints procedure now incorporates complaints received from the Council's ALMO, Hounslow Homes - A Risk Management Strategy is in place, with each Department maintaining a departmental risk register.
 Training in risks to services provided to Senior Managers in sessions facilitated by Zurich.
 Processes and systems are now being embedded into all areas of the Authorities' work.
 All major projects undertaken, such as the Highways PFI, are required to have risk registers.
-In 2012 new risk management software is being purchased to enable risk management to cascade below departmental level. - Robust financial systems and regulations are in place that provide active support to risk management activity.
-Financial Regulations and Contract Standing Orders were updated in January 2012 as set out in 2a above. - There is a corporate performance management system and operational framework in place, with links from the Hounslow Business Plan through service business plans down to individual delivery targets, which are reported to Cabinet.
+In 2012 new risk management software was purchased to enable risk management to cascade below departmental level which is now being rolled out. - Robust financial systems and regulations are in place that provide active support to risk management activity.
+Financial Regulations and Contract Standing Orders were updated in January 2012 as set out in 2a above. - There is a corporate performance management system and operational framework in place, with links from the Hounslow Business Plan through service business plans down to individual delivery targets, which are reported to Cabinet. - During 2013, the Council also established a Health and Safety Committee.
+This followed management identifying a need to review the Council's approach to Health and Safety matters and commissioning a review to establish where the Council were effectively mitigating risk and where improvements could be made.